SentenceSense/docs/005-skills.md

 7.Where will you be at those times?
 I will be either at home in my room or a study area somewhere on-campus.

 8.How will you learn what you need to learn?
-Be as specific as possible. �I will work through Chapters 1�5 of Hello, Android� is much better than �I will do some tutorials about Android programming.�
+Be as specific as possible.
+I will work through Chapters 1-5 of Hello, Android is much better than I will do some tutorials about Android programming.
 To learn Rails I will go through the 11 chapters of Getting Started With Rails at http://guides.rubyonrails.org/getting_started.html.
-To Learn Ruby I will use the �TryRuby!� and RubyMonk� tutorials from https://www.ruby-lang.org/en/documentation/
+To Learn Ruby I will use the TryRuby! and RubyMonk uttorials from https://www.ruby-lang.org/en/documentation/

 9.How will you communicate your learning to your team?
 I will discuss with them during our meetings and possibly even work together with them.